scottrlarson/profession/content/updates/update-battery-life.md

 title = "Storing Laptop Batteries to Prolong Life Expectancy" date = 2018-09-06T09:52:28-07:00 draft = false summary = "Maintaining battery life can be a moving target.
 Lithium Ion batteries are used in most electronics since 2013.
-Unfortunately, little has changed with its technology."
+Unfortunately, little has changed in battery technology for computer electronics."
 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = []